EnesKaraosman/DesignDetective/README.md

 }
 ```

-Our Detective grabs the most top view controller's view's snapshot (image), and presents a screen above it.
+Our Detective grabs the most top view controller's view's snapshot (image), and presents a screen (including image) above actual screen.

 Accepts you to load image (via a URL), after you paste a url to your clipboard, you should be ready to go.